Everything from cosmetics to treats available at Girls Day Out

 Girls Day Out will feature 69 vendors with everything from cosmetics and jewelry to towels and wreaths and other unique craft items.

 Two different demonstrations are also on the day’s schedule.
-Scarf Tying 101 happens from 10 a.m. to 11:30 a.m. for people to learn the 12 basic ways to tie a scarf.
+Scarf Tying 101, at 10 a.m. and 11:30 a.m., will allow women to learn the 12 basic ways to tie a scarf.

 “I had no idea there were so many different ways to tie a scarf,” Ernest said.
 “I can barely do one.”